poseidon-framework/poseidon-framework.github.io/janno_details.md

 # The .janno file

-This documentation includes some more background about some of the columns in the `.janno` file beyond the general remarks [here](https://github.com/poseidon-framework/poseidon2-schema#the-xjanno-file-mandatory) and the overview table [here](https://github.com/poseidon-framework/poseidon2-schema/blob/master/janno_columns.tsv).
+This documentation includes some more background about some of the columns in the `.janno` file beyond the general remarks in the [standard](standard) definition and the overview table [here](https://github.com/poseidon-framework/poseidon2-schema/blob/master/janno_columns.tsv).
 This should make it more easy to compile the necessary information for both published and unpublished data.

 - [Identifiers](#identifiers)
 - [Spatial position (`Country`, `Location`, `Site`, `Latitude`, `Longitude`)](#spatial-position)